 STEP FIVE – Take advantage of credit card bonuses

-Start by applying for one or two reward credit cards with an excellent sign-up bonus.
+Start by applying for one or two reward credit cards with an excellent welcome bonus.
 Some of my favorite rewards credit cards are the Barclaycard Arrival World MasterCard and the Chase Sapphire Preferred.
-Getting 25,000-75,000 miles or points from a sign-up bonus is a great way to launch your miles and points collection.
+Getting 25,000-75,000 miles or points from a welcome bonus is a great way to launch your miles and points collection.
 This way it’s easy to get $500-$1,500 in free travel from each credit card offer you’re approved for.
 After you obtain your first couple good reward credit cards I recommend taking it slow until you have reached the minimum spending requirements and receive all reward miles and points you signed up for.
 Then rinse and repeat.

 STEP SIX – Use the credit cards and hit minimum spending requirements